Join our international community of writers at the University of Lincoln.

 The School of English and Journalism offers advanced research opportunities in the subject of English.

 Lincoln’s MA by Research Journalism enables students to learn how to manage a complex research project of their choice, while demonstrating initiative and self-reliance in pursuing research goals.

 This programme aims to provide the professional and practical training needed for a career in the exciting world of journalism.
 It also offers an academically rigorous approach to critical analysis of the subject.

 The School of English and Journalism offers research opportunities at the highest level of academic qualification: a PhD or a PhD by Practice.

 This Master’s is designed to focus on the reporting of the arts for those wishing to enter one of the fastest-growing areas of journalism.

 There is growing demand for science journalists who can report on health and environment issues accurately and succinctly.
 This Master’s programme is designed to offer the practical and theoretical training needed for those wishing to communicate science and environmental issues to the public.

 MA Journalism (War and International Human Rights) focuses on the study of war reporting and international human rights.
 It provides an opportunity to analyse the role of the news media and journalism in conflicts, peace efforts, and human rights.

-In today’s competitive marketplace, good PR and a solid reputation is key to a business’s survival and success.
-Lincoln’s MA Public Relations is designed to explore the role of PR in commercial and not-for-profit organisations, with an emphasis on theory and the ability to critically assess contemporary issues in communications.
+In today’s competitive marketplace, good communications and a solid reputation are key to a business’s survival and success.
+Lincoln’s MA in Media and Communications is designed to explore the role of this fast-growing employment area, by recognising the rapid changes taking place in the communications environment and enabling students to develop the media skills needed to work internationally across multimedia and digital platforms.
+There is an emphasis on the ability to critically assess contemporary issues in communications in both commercial and not-for-profit organisations.